virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 state, or automate the same operations with the `virtualmin` command and authenticated remote API.

-{{< alert warning exclamation-triangle "Developer Preview" "Currently this plugin is available only to Virtualmin Pro users through the development download channel at [download.virtualmin.dev](https://download.virtualmin.dev), not the standard production repositories yet.
-For current availability and install details, see the [announcement thread](https://forum.virtualmin.com/t/welcome-the-new-virtualmin-podman-plugin/136878)." >}}

 ## What the plugin manages

 The plugin adds domain-aware management for: